KaustubhD/laughing-euler/CONTRIBUTING.md

 * Feel free to write your own solutions if you wish

+* **NOTE** Every PR must solve a single problem.

+Eg. A single problem addition or A single solution submission or a single folder name change

 ## Resources
 * List of all [Project Euler problems](https://learn.freecodecamp.org/coding-interview-prep/project-euler)